mukaiizawa/Paren/man/man7/paren-tutorial.md

 (mac repeat (n . body)
   `(for ,(uniq) 1 ,n ,@body))

 If you need one or more uniqs for use in a macro, you can use w/uniq, which takes either a variable or list of variables you want bound to uniqs.
-Here's the definition of a variant of do called do1 that's like do but returns the value of its first argument instead of the last (useful if you want to print a message after something happens, but return the something, not the message):
+Here's the definition of a variant of begin called do1 that's like begin but returns the value of its first argument instead of the last (useful if you want to print a message after something happens, but return the something, not the message):

 (mac do1 args
   (w/uniq g